kaedroho/django-bridge/README.md

     </a>
 </p>

-With Django Bridge, you can create fast, user-friendly single-page-applications and use all components available in the React ecosystem while keeping all application logic in Django.
+With Django Bridge, you can create fast, user-friendly single-page-applications and use all components available in the React and Vue ecosystems while keeping all application logic in Django.

-Django Bridge applications use Django’s built-in URL routing and views, allowing you to build your backend like a regular Django app and render the frontend with React components instead of Django templates.
+Django Bridge applications use Django's built-in URL routing and views, allowing you to build your backend like a regular Django app and render the frontend with React or Vue components instead of Django templates.

 The package contains a Django middleware and a small (11KB) frontend library that handles the data fetching and adapting Python objects into JavaScript.